2021 Annual Report

 2. Go shopping!
 Get the new gifts that are listed on your child’s tag.
 Please buy all of the child’s gifts listed on the tag.
 Please, no gift cards.
 Yes, you may buy additional gifts!

-3. Return the gifts by Sunday, December 22, wrapped with the original angel tree tag firmly attached.
+3. Return the gifts by Sunday, December 21, wrapped and tagged, and in a large bag with the original angel tree tag firmly attached to the outside.
 Place your gifts in one of the large collection boxes in the back of the church.
 If you need to drop off to the office, please call 817-431-2396 or email stmartin@stmartininthefields.org

 Like so many things in life, there is far more involved in Angel Tree gifts than just things that we buy.
 At a time of year when Christmas reveals the gift of our God who loves us all, we provide love and hope and intentional, personal support to the poor and homeless in our county.
 Let’s continue in fruitful ways to live out our church’s core value of service – to share the abundance of our resources, talents and love with each other in our community, country and around the world.